-The initial density in the $5m \times 8m$ room containing 150 occupants is 3.75 pers/m^2 .
+The initial density in the 5m x 8m room containing 150 occupants is 3.75 pers/m^2 .
 Based on the congestion criteria, this condition is sufficient to qualify the initial room as congested.

 Congestion is measured using the queue at the base of the stairway.
 Congestion is identified by either of the following criteria: (1) initial density equal to, or greater than, 3.5 persons/m2; or (2) significant queues (accumulation of more than 1.5 persons per second between ingress and exit from a point).
-Data to measure this occupant count over time is available in the doors.csv output file and is processed using a spreadsheet.